If I were to ask you if your school was protected against carbon monoxide danger, would you be able to tell me how and where?

 2,400+ injuries of students and teachers on these properties.

 Less than 8% were protected with detection devices.
-It's time for change.

 It's time to understand the MODERN RISKS of carbon monoxide in today's educational + care environments.